Clicky

 Once defederation is complete and confirmed, your Microsoft 365 tenant behaves exactly like any standard Microsoft 365 tenant that was never managed by GoDaddy.
 Here is what changes:

-- Full Microsoft 365 admin capabilities are available.
-Advanced security settings, Conditional Access policies, Microsoft Intune, Microsoft Defender — all features that GoDaddy’s management layer restricted are now directly accessible.
+• Full Microsoft 365 admin capabilities are available.
+Advanced security settings, Conditional Access policies, Microsoft Intune, and Microsoft Defender.
+All features that GoDaddy’s management layer restricted are now directly accessible.

 What does not change after defederation: